EMF Meters

 You can purchase Stetzer filters by clicking here.

-You can also measure the level of dirty electricity with a High Frequency Pollution Meter for Wiring from LessEMF for $99 (Cat. #A803-NA) by clicking here.
+You can also measure the level of dirty electricity with a High Frequency Pollution Meter for Wiring made by Stetzer Electric and sold by LessEMF for $150 by clicking here.
 This is also known as a microsurge or EMI (electromagnetic interference) meter.

 You generally want to get below 25-50 Graham-Stetzer (GSU) units (these are not milliGauss, milliVolts, or microWatts/meter squared; they are related to Volts/meter of electric fields).
 If you measure high levels of dirty electricity, try shutting off dimmer switches, halogen lights and other sources and see if the levels drop.
 If so, we advise first that you replace CFLs and halogens with incandescent light bulbs, preferably full spectrum, and hire an electrician to swap out your dimmer switches with straight on/off switches.
 If levels continue to be high, the dirty electricity can be coming in from outside your home or from appliances within your home that you cannot replace.
 In that case, start plugging in filters according to the directions of the manufacturer and keep measuring until you get down to acceptable levels.